 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

-The population estimates used for the calculation of 2011 death rates are the July 1, 2011 updated postcensal estimates (PR) released on September 27, 2012.
-The 2011 population counts for the 0 to 4 category were adjusted using 2011 births data.
+The population estimates used for the calculation of 2012 death rates are the July 1, 2012 postcensal estimates released in September, 2014.

 Provinces and territories that supply machine-readable data carry out edits (edit validation and data consistency) before transmitting their data, based on standard edit specifications prepared by Statistics Canada.
 Health Statistics Division has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
 More extensive edit routines are applied to the data by Statistics Canada to ascertain completeness and quality of the data.
-For 2011 data, 8.6% of the records were assessed for follow-up action either by referring to the microfilmed registrations or optical images or by consulting with the registries.
 After the preparation of a preliminary data file, verification tables are prepared for data review by the registries and Statistics Canada (for example, distributions, large changes, percentage and number of unknowns, outliers and changes in the relative composition).

 The last comprehensive study of the quality of data capture and data coding was done in 1981, when error rates for most variables were found to be quite low.
 Since then, studies have been completed on an irregular basis for specific provinces.
 The most recent study was done in 2002 on the 2000 Prince Edward Island death data following their development of a new data capture system.
 A systematic random sample of records was drawn, and the Prince Edward Island capture was compared with the microfilmed documents.
 Inconsistencies were documented, and a report was sent to the Prince Edward Island Vital Statistics Registrar.
 Overall, the error rate was zero for most of the important statistical variables (sex of decedent, place of birth) and very low for others (date of birth, age).

-The only death data regularly captured at Statistics Canada are from the three territories, and any late records.
-Operations and Integration Division maintains data capture quality controls such as 100% verification for new clerks, and sample batch re-capture for experienced clerks to maintain an error rate of less than 3%.
+The only death data regularly captured at Statistics Canada are from the three territories.
+Operations and Integration Division maintains data capture quality controls and performs 20% verification of captured data to maintain an error rate of less than 3%.